AlexWendland/public-note/programming/Naming conventions.md

 ## Use the correct level of context

+When naming variables, methods, and classes in your code, it's essential to use the appropriate level of context.
+Providing the right amount of context helps make your code more readable and understandable, while avoiding unnecessary confusion or verbosity.

+In some cases, you may need to add context to your names to make them more meaningful.
+For example, if you have variables like `firstName`, `lastName`, `street`, `houseNumber`, `city`, `state`, and `zipcode`, it's clear they form an address when combined.
+However, when used individually, some variables might lose their context.
+To add context, you can use prefixes like `addrFirstName`, `addrLastName`, `addrState`, and so on.

+On the other hand, adding too much context can make your names unnecessarily long and harder to read.
+When naming variables, methods, or classes, only include the necessary context to make the name clear and understandable.
+For example, if you're working within a `Customer` class, it's unnecessary to prefix every variable with `customer`, such as `customerName`, `customerEmail`, etc. Instead, use simpler names like `name` and `email`, as the context is already provided by the class.

+Striking the right balance between context and readability is key.
+If a name is too short or lacks context, it becomes unclear and difficult to understand.
+If it's too long or includes too much context, it can be cumbersome and challenging to read.

 ## Don't be afraid to rename something

 If something is named poorly and when you come to the code base you don't understand it.
 Rename that variable!